The secret to lovely Easter hot cross buns

 - When the dough looks smooth and silky, incorporate the balance of butter gradually over 4 - 6 minutes.

-- Incorporate fruit.
+- Incorporate all spices and then add drained fruit.

 - Round the dough and place in a bowl for 30 minutes.